-Major Jewish institutions show a marked propensity to promote and celebrate the enemies of Israel and even antisemites.
+Major Jewish institutions show a marked propensity to hire, promote, and celebrate the enemies of Israel and even antisemites.
 Here are some examples, working backwards chronologically, with updates as pertinent:

 Movie poster for "Rachel."